WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 ~~~
 {: .language-bash}

-We are interested on information about the "Time step", in "less" we can find a text content using the "/" command.
+We are interested in information about the "Time step", in "less" we can find a text content using the "/" command.
 Inside less enter "/" and the text "Time step" without the quotes.
 To search for the next occurrence enter `n`

 Leave `less` with the command `q`.